necavit/web/blog.davidmr.es/articles/json-shcema.md

 Almost every web and mobile developer has to deal, at some point, with sending or receiving JSON formatted data.
-But there are some things we are not doing well: we are not validating these data and we are developing software based on badly documented services, which ends up being uncomfortable and, sometimes, painful.
-JSON Schema can help us address both these situations.
+But there are some things we are not doing well: we are not validating this structured data and we are developing software based on badly documented services, which ends up being uncomfortable and, sometimes, painful. **JSON Schema** can help us address both these situations.

 ## JSON hard times  ##

-Quite usually, in web and mobile development we developers end up using the [JSON](http://json.org) format as a means to exchange *structured* data between our systems and devices, because there are good reasons to do so: it is really widespread and very easy to integrate - libraries exist in most of the programming languages you can think of; it is more human readable than, say, XML; it is concise and, for many common purposes, its *expressive power* is sufficient.
+Quite usually in web and mobile development, we end up using the [JSON](http://json.org) format as a means to exchange *structured* data between our systems and devices, because there are many good reasons to do so: it is widespread and very easy to integrate - libraries to handle it exist in most of the programming languages you can think of; it is more human readable than, say, XML; it is concise and, for many common purposes, its "expressive power" is sufficient.

-However, when we are, for example, developing a mobile app that fetches data from a third party service, we often have some hard times with handling communication between the parties.
+However, when we are, for example, developing a mobile app that fetches data from a server, we sometimes have some hard times trying to achieve communication between the parties.
 More often than not, RESTful APIs are poorly documented: all we have available are some URLs and some request or response JSON *examples*.
-We find ourselves uncomfortably coding the API client, because we are uncertain what exactly is expected to be received or sent: "What is this attribute type?", "Is this field supposed to be required?", "Are these examples up-to-date?"...
-These unresolved questions and doubts can lead to errors and a certain loss of precious development time.
+We find ourselves uncomfortably coding the API client, because we are uncertain of what exactly is expected to be received or sent: *"What is this attribute type?"*, *"Is this field supposed to be required?"*, *"Are these examples up-to-date?"*...
+These unresolved questions and doubts lead to coding errors and a certain loss of precious development time.

 So, what is the problem here?
 The answer is simple: the lack of a *data model*.
-It happens that the JSON format is not the problem at all: we need a tool that helps us answering any doubt we have about the structure of our requests and the service responses.
-And that tool is the **JSON Schema**.
+It happens, though, that the JSON notation is not the problem at all.
+What we need is a tool that helps us answering any doubts we have about the structure of our requests and the service responses; that tool is the **JSON Schema** specification.

 ## JSON Schema ##

-What exactly is the JSON Schema?
-Taken from its very own specification draft:
+What exactly is a "JSON Schema"?
+Quoting its very own [specification draft](http://json-schema.org/documentation.html):

 > JSON Schema provides a contract for what JSON data is required for a given application and how to interact with it.
 JSON Schema is intended to define validation, documentation, hyperlink navigation, and interaction control of JSON data.

-And, the most important thing to me: it is still an easily understandable schema format - it is still written in JSON!
+... and the most important thing for me: it is still an easily understandable schema format, because it's just JSON again!

 ### A quick look into it ###

-You are, of course, encouraged to read the formal specification draft...
-But a simple example will illustrate its uses and perhaps will arise your curiosity a bit more!
+You are, of course, encouraged to read the formal specification draft, but a simple example will illustrate its uses and perhaps will arise your curiosity a bit more.
 There are some links provided at the end of this article, with tutorials, blog posts and reviews on the matter - take a look at them if you wish!

 Let's say you are building a client for a social network platform.
-Imagine that it exposes a service to access a list of basic user's information (for example, the list of a user's friends) and that the JSON server answer example looks like this:
+Imagine that it exposes a service to access a list of basic user's information (for example, the list of a user's friends) and that the JSON server response example looks like this:

 ```json
 [